martinholovsky/Securix-Linux/other/Coding_conventions.md

 ```
 ## IF statements
 - Follow newlines, tabs and spaces
-- All string variables should be enclosed in double-quotation marks
+- All variables must be enclosed in double-quotation marks
-- A newline is used after "then" and after "else"
+- A newline is used after `then` and after `else`
 - Compare integer values using one of `-eq, -ne, -lt, -le, -gt, -ge` meaning equal, not equal, less than, less than or equal, greater than, and greater than or equal.

 ```bash